Choosing Books

 - Hints on How to Read Aloud to a Group

-- Creating a Classroom Library
+- Classroom Libraries

 - Creating an Anti-Bias Library (Social Justice Books)